rhuibertsjr/thread-profiling/README.md

-# Research experiment: Linked List Throughput
+# Research experiment: Profiling threads

 The experimental setup and corresponding results have been documented and placed in the `docs/` directory.